Traditional copper coil showing formicary corrosion. Field failure occurring just two months from manufacture date.

 In order for formicary corrosion to occur, a couple things need to be present.
 There are four components for formicary corrosion: water, oxygen, copper and an organic acid.
 Formicary corrosion is more likely to occur in southern areas with high levels of humidity because there is more water to react with the other components in the air.

 Organic acids are hard to avoid.
-They are found in anything from Chinese manufactured drywall to make-up.
 Although it is possible to lower the amount of organic acids found in a home, it is near impossible to eliminate them completely.
 If there is one specific source that is causing the corrosion it is possible to weed it out, but it is still difficult.

 It is because of the absence of copper in the new Micro-Channel coils that makes the problem of formicary corrosion a smaller issue.
 If you eliminate a component in this formicary corrosion equation, it can't occur.